Binary Funding Impacts in Derivative Valuation: Introduction

-The above issues will be discussed by the main results of this paper.
-Our main contribution is showing a binary nature of FVA that FVA is either FCA or $-\text{FBA}$ for many derivative contracts.
-For example, we shall see later that, based on our model, when buying bonds, the trader will never enter a borrowing position, i.e., $\text{FCA}=0$ and $\text{FVA}=-\text{FBA}$.
-If we assume the lending rate is equal to OIS rate \citep[for example, as in][]{burgard2010partial}, we have $\text{FVA}=0$.
-This may explain the reason why banks do not require FVA when buying Treasury bonds, while FVA is observable in other derivative transactions.

-The switching between funding costs and benefits depends on the structures of derivative payoffs, close-out conventions, and choices of funding, e.g., from a repo market or treasury department.
-The structure to determine the binary nature of funding impacts is whether the payoffs of derivatives increase or decrease in underlying assets.
-On the other hand, since DVA is a deduction on derivative payables, DVA occurs where the payoffs are positive.
-Therefore, DVA and FBA are affected by different mathematical structures of the payoffs.
-Indeed, it will be shown later by an example that DVA and FBA are clearly separated and this result is in line with a part of the conclusion in \cite{andersen2016funding} that DVA should be considered in pricing.
+The above issues will be discussed with the main results of this paper.
+Our main contribution is demonstrating the binary nature of funding impacts, in which funding is either a benefit or a cost for many derivative contracts.
+For example, it will be shown later that, based on our model, when purchasing bonds, the trader will never enter a borrowing position, i.e., there is no funding cost and funding is always a benefit in the case.
+Consequently, if we assume that the lending rate is equal to the OIS rate \citep[for example, as in][]{burgard2010partial}, no funding impact should be considered.
+This may explain why banks do not recoup funding costs when purchasing Treasury bonds, while funding costs are observable in other derivative transactions.
+In addition, the switching between funding costs and benefits depends on the monotone property of the payoff function of derivatives.
+Since DVA occurs where the seller has an obligation to pay, i.e., where the payoffs are positive, DVA and funding benefit are affected by different mathematical structures of the payoffs.
+This result supports a part of the conclusion in \cite{andersen2019funding} that DVA should be considered in pricing.

-The difference between FBA and DVA were also pointed out by \cite{albanese2014accounting}.
-It was shown that FBA is larger than DVA mainly because of the effective discounting rate and absence of default indicator in the definition even though FBA and DVA are quite similar.
-In their case study, FBA was 20\% larger than DVA.
-However, we will see later that FBA and DVA are not even close in some cases (see \Cref{table:FBA.DVA}, for example).
-The values of FBA and DVA often resemble because of the funding choices commonly taken in the literature that all underlying assets can be acquired from repo markets.
-When available, repo markets are preferred by dealers, but it is not always possible.
-As we will see later, FBA occurs where the payoff is non-increasing, but the more assets are traded through repo markets, the weaker this relationship becomes.
-Readers may want to refer to \Cref{idea:remark}-(\rom{4}, \rom{5}) in advance.

-Our results are also related to accounting with FVA.
-In FCA/FBA accounting, which is endorsed by some leading banks, DVA is recorded in Contra-Liability (CL) account and

-is recorded in Contra-Asset (CA) account \citep[see][]{castagna2011funding}.
-It has been pointed out that this accounting method engenders large asset/liability asymmetry.
-According to the binary nature of funding impacts, the large asymmetry is inevitable since, for some derivative contracts, either FCA$=0$ or FBA$=0$, and DVA$\not=$FBA, i.e., FCA does not countervail FBA and FBA is not overlapped with DVA.
-FVA/FDA accounting, as an alternative, was suggested to recover asset/liability symmetry as well as protect CET1 capital, which is a proxy of shareholder's wealth \citep[see][for example]{albanese2014accounting}.
-Readers can refer to \cite{andersen2016funding} for the issue of shareholder's wealth protection with funding spreads.